soodaayush/pac-man/README.md

 Programming the functionality behind the characters, movements, the game borders, etc.

+## Lessons Learned

+I learned the fundamentals of JavaScript classes through the character files and how the use of them creates better organization.
+I also learned about using Parcel to build websites.

 ## The Website

 This is the Pac Man game on a website.
+You can control the character through arrow keys.

 ## Links